behave/behave/docs/behave.rst

     Directory in which to store JUnit reports.

-.. option:: --runner-class

-    Tells Behave to use a specific runner. (default: %(default)s)

 .. option:: -f, --format

     Specify a formatter.
 If none is specified the default formatter is